Most Domain Time II components can be installed or removed from the command-line, including on remote machines.

 -reset or -re

-Reloads the dtclient.reg default settings template file (overwriting any existing values)
+Reloads the dtserver.reg default settings template file (overwriting any existing values).
+This option may only be used with the /upgrade directive.

 \i386 or \amd64)